Home >

 Here are some of the most widely recognized certifications you can see on American resumes.

-Enhancv’s resume builder offers the flexibility to customize your resume by adding and organizing sections as you prefer.
+Enhancv’s resume builder offers the flexibility to cUStomize your resume by adding and organizing sections as you prefer.
 If you have more than two certifications that are relevant to the job you're targeting, it's wise to allocate a specific section for them on your resume.
 This approach is appreciated by both applicant tracking systems ATS and recruiters.

 How to write your US resume summary or objective

 You might wonder why we leave this section for the end of each guide.
 It’s simple.
 It’s best to write your resume summary or objective when you’ve finished putting together your experience and training background.
-This allows you to quickly summarize the key points of your career and adjust them to the specific role you’re applying for.
+This allows you to quickly summarize the key points of your career and adjUSt them to the specific role you’re applying for.

 So, what’s the difference between a resume summary and an objective statement?